dtkienIT/anime-buddy-3d-compansion/docs/CURRENT_STATUS.md

 - Formal browser fault injection for Supabase outage, missing VRMA `finished`, and a pre-suspended AudioContext remains partial.
 - Headless Chromium emits software-WebGL GPU/readback warnings; headed Chrome finished without application errors.
 - The production JS bundle remains ~868 kB before gzip and triggers Vite's size warning.
+- The checked-in VRMA assets do not declare `specVersion`; the loader assumes VRMA 1.0 and emits a non-blocking console warning when an animation is first loaded.